Guide to Revenue-Based Business Loans

 Can qualify with poor credit Higher costs than traditional business loans

-Payments reflect what you can afford to pay If revenue declines, loan term will increase, along with borrowing costs
+Payments are meant to reflect what you can afford to pay If revenue declines, loan term will increase

 Longer term than merchant cash advances Less monthly cash flow available for other investments or emergencies

-If you don’t have the credit scores to get a traditional business loan, but have solid revenue — and a plan to make it grow even higher — a revenue-based business loan may be a good option for you.
-These lenders generally care more about where your business is going than where you came from.
+If you don’t have the credit scores to get a traditional business loan but have solid revenue — and a plan to make it grow even higher — a revenue-based business loan may be a good option for you.
+These lenders generally care more about where your business is going than where it has been.

 This might also be an appealing type of financing if you operate a seasonal business, since your payment will fluctuate along with your revenue and/or you need capital quickly, since it can be faster to get than a traditional loan.

 However, you might not be the best candidate for this type of loan if you aren’t certain that your business will be experiencing a solid amount of growth.
-Also, if your business is struggling, the higher costs that come with this type of loan could become problematic.
+Also, if your business is struggling, the higher costs that come with this kind of financing could become problematic.
 In that case, you might want to look into other business loans for bad credit.

 Here are the steps that are typically involved in getting revenue-based financing.